These are the winning teams from Canada

 Here's how the winners were chosen: On day 14, the endurance test can now be considered passed for the rest of the participants.
 After they make the final preparations for their collection, they finally go to sleep there.
 The next morning they are gradually collected by a boat.
 Here they are announced as the winners of the third season.
 In a happy ending, the winners reunite with the evicted candidates and their loved ones on the beach.

 Disadvantaged: Especially the success of Papablot and Reese has impressed the fans.
-At the start of the season there were many voices who didn't believe either of them could win. “'The Minecraft players', they did it too. […] They proved it to all of you“, Nasi aptly mentions as he waves to Poppablot and Reese as they take off.
-Monkey and Hanna are also somewhat subject to the audience's suspicions.
-Hanna reiterates that on the day before departure, they let go of all doubts.
+At the start of the season there were many voices who didn't believe either of them could win. “'The Minecraft players', they did it too. […] They proved it to all of you“, Knossi notes aptly as Papaplatte and Reese shake their hands as they take it.
+Monkey and Hanna are also somewhat susceptible to the audience's suspicions.
+Hanna reiterates that on the day before departure, they show all doubts.

 7 vs. Wild Season 3 Winners: These teams are winless